Humanity needs leadership and solidarity to defeat COVID-19

 The pandemic is moving like a wave—one that may crash on those least able to cope.

 But COVID-19 is much more than a health crisis.
 By stressing every one of the countries it touches, it has the potential to create devastating social, economic and political crises that will leave deep scars.

 Every day, people are losing jobs and income, with no way of knowing when normality will return.
-Small island nations, heavily dependent on tourism, have empty hotels and deserted beaches.
-The International Labour Organization estimates that 25 million jobs could be lost.

 “We are already hard at work, together with our UN family and other partners, on three immediate priorities: supporting the health response including the procurement and supply of essential health products, under WHO’s leadership, strengthening crisis management and response, and addressing critical social and economic impacts.”
 UNDP Administrator, Achim Steiner

 The COVID19 crisis comes to Zimbabwe on the back of two humanitarian disasters of the drought and Cyclone Idai.
 In addition, the country has been undergoing deep, yet necessary economic reforms.
 Since the declaration of COVID-19 as a national disaster by His Excellency, President Emmerson Dambudzo Mnangagwa on 18th March, 2020, Zimbabwe has taken strides towards awareness, prevention, surveillance, contact tracing and testing for the disease.
 The country’s comprehensive response plan is currently budgeted at US$324 million.

 In response to the national plan, UNDP Zimbabwe has come up with US$ 35.9 million budgeted support through resource mobilisation and re-programming funds.